 \section{Remarks}

 The basic approach used here for proving Theorem~\ref{thm:um-skeleton-regular} is similar to the one employed in~\cite{mendel2021simple}.
-In order to obtain a lower~\eqref{eq:measure-shrink-regular} bound on $\nu$, we amended that approach as follows: \begin{compactitem} \item We made sure that the clusters created in the hierarchical decomposition (called ``$C_u$'' in the proof of Lemma~\ref{lem:um-skeleton-regular}) contains balls of the underlying spaces.
+In order to obtain the lower bound~\eqref{eq:measure-shrink-regular} on $\nu$, we amended that approach as follows: \begin{enumerate}[label=\alph*)] \item We made sure that the clusters created in the hierarchical decomposition contain balls of the underlying spaces (Item~\ref{it:B-subset-C_u} of Lemma~\ref{lem:um-skeleton-regular}).
 We achieved it by applying Corollary~\ref{cor:bar-ramsey-decomp-2} not directly on the space $X$, but on a hierarchy of the nets (the net-tree) that ensured that each point of the net carries with it a porpotional ball.

 \item Lemma~\ref{lem:um-skeleton-regular} produced a sub-additive ``premeasure" $\xi$, while we need an \emph{additive} premeasure.
 This issue was addressed in~\cite{MN-skeleton,mendel2021simple} by artificially lowering $\xi$ down the net-tree.
 The resulting measure $\nu$ can not be bounded from below by $\mu^{1-1/t}$.
 Here we used a different tactic in Lemma~\ref{lem:balanced-subtree}: The bulk of the slack in the sub-additivity is eliminated by trimming the net-tree.
-The lowering of $\xi$ is done only sparingly for fine-tuning. \end{compactitem} Both steps do not seem to be particularly tied to the construction from~\cite{mendel2021simple}, and might as well work with the more general construction from~\cite{MN-hausdorff,MN-skeleton}.
-That is, an appropriate variant of Theorem~\ref{thm:um-skeleton-regular} may also hold without the doubling assumption.
+The lowering of $\xi$ is done only sparingly for fine-tuning. \end{enumerate}

+Both steps do not seem to be particularly tied to the construction from~\cite{mendel2021simple}, and might as well work with the more general construction of ultrametric skeleton from~\cite{MN-hausdorff,MN-skeleton}.
+That is, an appropriate version of Theorem~\ref{thm:um-skeleton-regular} may also hold without the doubling assumption.
 We did not pursue this direction further here.